Reviewed by Shannon Martin, Licensed Insurance Agent.

 The cost of insurance has a lot to do with where the car is driven, how much it is driven, and the level of asset protection required.

 Business-use vehicles have a higher likelihood of getting into an accident—and thus cost more to insure.
 Here’s why:

 More distance: Commuting distance may be significantly longer than average.

 Uncertainty: The car may be driven to several locations per day that the driver is not familiar with.

 Lawsuits: A business is more likely to be sued for a much higher amount, so commercial vehicles require insurance protection in the millions (vs. personal liability limits of $100,000 per person and $300,000 per occurrence).

-The insurance for a car registered by a business tends to cost more than insurance registered with an individual.
-A vehicle registered under a business name will not qualify for coverage on a personal auto policy in most cases.
+Finally, cost is not the only factor here.
+A vehicle bought and registered under a business name will not even qualify for coverage on a personal auto policy, in most cases.

 Jerry partners with more than 50 insurance companies, but our content is independently researched, written, and fact-checked by our team of editors and agents.
 We aren’t paid for reviews or other content.